Traditional Plant-Based Cooking

 Storage

-Sweet cherry bread will be at its freshest for 1-3 days and can be stored wrapped in kitchen foil or parchment paper, or within a bread bag or container.
+Cherry bread will be at its freshest for 1-3 days and can be stored wrapped in kitchen foil or baking paper, or within a bread bag or container.
 Older slices can be refreshed by toasting or warming for a few minutes within an air-fryer or oven.

 What are glace cherries?